 A DWI conviction means large fines, driver’s license suspension, and potential jail or prison time.
 It also means a permanent criminal record.
+A DWI reduction lawyer in Allen from the Law Offices of Randall B. Isenberg will negotiate to get your charges reduced or dismissed.

 Contact us today at 214-696-9253 for a free consultation and case evaluation.